code-Anonymynx/Juggling_Trainer/README.md

 **First Steps**:

 I have chosen to start writing this in Julia.
-This is for probably not very good reasons, but I'll share anyway.
+This is for probably not very good reasons, but I'll share anyway:

 - I like the emojis.
 - I share a name with the code.